Cabous/22017542_Exam/README.md

 ![](README_files/figure-markdown_github/unnamed-chunk-27-1.png)

-This suggests that the market foresees the highest future volatility for the Rand, for this sub-sample.
+This suggests that the market foresees the highest future volatility for the Rand \[for this sub-sample\].

+Now I’ll calculate the returns to analyse the Auto-Persistence in Returns

+-   Calculate Returns

 ``` r
 # Calculating Returns and Cleaning